paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
-...so, this string has a byte size of three.
+So, this string has a byte size of three.

 ---
 [.background-color: #FFFFFF]